dansmyers/IntroToCS/Projects/2-Vignettes/2-Love_Letters.md

 - A paragraph of least three sentences.
 Decide on the general format of each sentence, then choose random adjectives, nouns, and other words to fill in the structure.
 - A closing, again generated randomly.

+It's not required, but I think it's more fun if your letters have a theme and some personality, rather than using generic romance words.

 ## AI Use

 You can use AI freely to help you write this program.